-Sally has a number of other releases from her ongoing journey through art.
+Sally has a number of other releases from her ongoing journey through the artistic landscape.
 The intimate “Soup” EP was recorded in 2001 and features Sally’s trademark approach on a handful of acoustic numbers.
 “Concentration” was the 2004 follow up which solidified her presence in the NW regional music scene and features the cult classic “The Original Barbie”.

-The musical travel documentary series "Tomato Travels" includes 3 film shorts.
-The latest, "My Dirty Left Foot" (2009), follows Sally through the UK as they win awards for "Toy Room" at two film festivals.
+The musical travel documentary series "Tomato Travels" includes 6 film shorts.
+The latest, "Turkish Delight" (2012) highlights some of the powerful and unique areas of Turkey, including Cappadocia and Istanbul and includes startling footage of unworldly landscapes.
+"Saints and Sinners" studies New Orleans 6 years after Katrina and includes interviews with survivors and walks through cemeteries.
+"DarkCavesLightHouses" explores, you guessed it, caves and light houses in Oregon.
+"My Dirty Left Foot" (2009), follows Sally through the UK as they win awards for "Toy Room" at two film festivals.
 “UFO Am I” (2007) follows Sally as she ventures to Area 51 and beyond in search of The Truth.
 The first in the “explOregon” travel series was released in 2008 and takes a hard look at covered bridges, ghost towns and pixie sticks.